x676f64/secureum-mind_map/content/7. Audit Findings 101/Re-entrancy possibilities.md

 These re-entrancy opportunities are unlikely to corrupt the internal state of the system, but they would affect the order and contents of emitted events, which could confuse external clients about the state of the system.

-1. Recommendation: Consider always following the “Check-Effects-Interactions” pattern or use `ReentrancyGuard` contract is now used to protect those functions
+### Recommendation:
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of MCDEX Mai Protocol](https://blog.openzeppelin.com/mcdex-mai-protocol-audit/)
+Consider always following the “Check-Effects-Interactions” pattern or use `ReentrancyGuard` contract is now used to protect those functions
 ___
 ## Slide Screenshot
 ![099.png](../../images/7.%20Audit%20Findings%20101/099.png)